booch/presentations/proposals/RubyConf/2016/Mocking.md

 He's got some good important things to say about mocks that I'll need to keep in mind.
 The closest thing I could find talking extensively about fakes would be Justin Searls' "To Mock or Not to Mock" from Rocky Mountain Ruby 2012.
-I'll be covering a lot of the same material, but from a different perspective, and focusing more on fakes.
+I'll be covering much of the same material, but from a different perspective, and focusing more on fakes.
 (In the interest of anonymity, I'm not claiming to be any of those people, but I'm not claiming to NOT be any of those people, either.)